 Don’t Ride Alone: An Attorney Is Your Advocate

 If you have been injured in a motorcycle accident, you should speak with an attorney as soon as possible.
 Insurance companies and drivers often blame the motorcycle operator, hoping to capitalize on any possible biases in the judicial system and intimidate accident victims.
 Our attorneys know how to steer the narrative back on course and fight for the compensation you deserve.

-Based in Rochester and serving the surrounding community for decades, our team of committed attorneys brings over 35 years of combined legal experience in New York personal injury law to every case.
+Based in Rochester and serving the surrounding community for decades, our team of committed attorneys brings nearly 50 years of combined legal experience in New York personal injury law to every case.
 We will provide you with personalized representation and legal counsel throughout the legal process and remove the legal burdens from your shoulders, allowing you to focus on your recovery.